 - Much like with Thermodynamic panels you need space for the solar hot water cylinder.

 - Thermal solar panels provide much more hot water in summer than in winter.

 - Normally cannot meet 100% of a household’s hot water needs.

-For more information on grants that you may be eligible to receive for installing solar panels, check out our section on SEAI solar grants.
+For more information on government help in installing either type of solar panel, check out our section on SEAI grants.